tdxlabs/fondo/README.md

 4. Decouple an address from the distributed system properties of the underlying storage

+These four design goals can be explained with the six following concepts.

 ### Addressability

 Fondo is an addressability specification for data connected via a network, even